Skip to main content

 First of all, thank you for your interest in contributing to Abyss.
 All of your contributions are valuable to the project!
 There are several ways you can get involved in the Abyss community and become a contributor:

-For the essential system tools to get Abyss running on your local development environment, visit our workspace setup guide.
+For the essential system tools to get Abyss running on your local development environment, visit our workplace setup guide.

 git clone https://github.com/uhc-tech/abyss.git